KasunThushara/hailo-nodered-node/README.md

 Use the `hailo-setup` node.
 This will install the necessary Python packages, Flask server, and set up the environment.

-> 🔁 Run this once before using the detection node.
+> 🔁 Run this once before using the detection or pose nodes.

 ---